F1-Group/AI-Enhanced-F1-Simulator/README.md

 ## 7. Troubleshooting & FAQs

-## Appendix: Acquiring Expert Telemetry via Java Sidecar
+## Appendix: Acquiring Expert Telemetry

 To evaluate player performance against a competitive benchmark, expert baseline telemetry is collected from **Ahura** (a Java-based champion agent for TORCS) using a **Cross-Language Sidecar Pattern**.